Best daily deals

 4. The number will show up, along with other info.

-How to find your IMEI using the Settings:
+How to get your IMEI number using Find My Device:

 Ryan Haines / Android Authority

-Some phones have the number printed on the back, while you might also find it printed under the removable battery cover if you have an older device.
+Some phones have the number printed on the back, while you might also find it printed under the removable battery cover, if you happen to have a device with one.
 It’s also written on the SIM card tray on a few phones.
+For example, iPhones are known to include IMEI numbers inside the SIM card tray, but this tradition seems to have ended with the iPhone 13.

 The last option is to check the phone’s packaging, if you still have it.
 The manufacturer might print it on a sticker located somewhere in the retail box.